wp-plugins/formilla-live-chat/readme.txt

 [youtube http://www.youtube.com/watch?v=3qodtXvmpdg]

-= What is the Formilla 'Chat ID' under the wordpress plugin settings? = The chat ID is the unique identifier for your particular live chat widget.
+= What is the Formilla 'Chat ID' under the WordPress plugin settings? = The chat ID is the unique identifier for your particular live chat widget.
 Your live chat widget won't display on your WordPress website unless you have a Chat ID entered on the settings page.
 You will receive this ID via email upon registering with Formilla.com via the **Formilla Chat** link on your WordPress admin panel.